JimLynchCodes/AngularJS-UGAT/README.md

 <div name="Q7"></div>
 ### Q7.
 My boss says we don't have enough time for testing.
 What should I do?
 Remind him that nobody wants 99% code.
 Every project should be given the earnest effort that it deserves, and nothing should be done half-heartedly.
 If there isn't enoguh time for perfect code, the project shouldn't begin in the first place.
+If he's worried about efficiency, remind him that a lot of buggy code is not as good as some code that works perfectly.
+Release in small interations of working software.

 <div name="Q8"></div>
 ### Q8.
 Can't we just manually test everything?